Powering Kentucky’s Growth, Together

 That growth drives higher energy demand — and we plan for it carefully.

-To prepare, we’re investing in advanced, more efficient generation, and smarter, more resilient infrastructure, including:
+To prepare for continued growth, we’re investing in advanced, more efficient generation, and smarter, more resilient infrastructure, including:

 • Ongoing system enhancements: Modernizing our grid, substations, pipelines and infrastructure to support 24/7 reliability.